Explore

 10. Visit the Museum Willet-Holthuysen, a small and gorgeous garden

-What to Eat & Drink in Amsterdam
+What to eat and drink in Amsterdam

 Amsterdam churns out posh, exciting cuisine with the best of them, perpetually vying for the element of surprise in both execution and ambience.
 A foodie will surely fall in love with Amsterdam’s many cafes, coffee shops, restaurants, and bars, but less passionate eaters can also be heard making yummy sounds in every corner of town.
 From upscale to down-home, there’s something to satisfy every appetite here.